ofeige/vagrant-rest/README.md

 - fix plugin name vagrant-hostmanager instead of vagrant-hostmaster
 - fix vagrant 1.8.1 problem with chef_zero config option. solution was using chef_solo
 - .local is a official domain now. removed the toplevel domain

+10 December 2016
+- updated all cookbooks to the latest version
+- updated to centos 7.2
+- add varnish for caching